 Self-esteem Group work – working with students who need to build personal confidence.

-- Study support – working with students to create a culture of organization, preparing for their future.
+- Study support – working with students to create a culture of organisation, preparing for their future.

 - Focussed Transition – for vulnerable and Pupil Premium students.
 An additional transition to assist the move into Year 7 and from Year 11 into college.